 |Canice's cathedral and round tower (remnant of an earlier monastery and proto-urban community.)|

-Saint Canice's is a structure from the early Anglo-Norman period, built upon the site of an ancient monastic settlement.
+Saint Canice's Cathedral is a structure from the early Anglo-Norman period of Kilkenny, built upon the site of an ancient monastic settlement.

-Monastic settlements were the closest approximation to urban centers in Ireland before the Vikings built cities in the 10th century, and the walled monastery where Canice's Cathedral now stands was an important settlement long before the arrival of the Normans.
-The round-tower on site is the only above-ground remnant, and it's about 1000 years old.
+Monastic settlements were the closest approximation to urban centers in Ireland before the Viking cities of the 10th century, and the walled monastery on the site where Canice's Cathedral now stands was therefore an important establishment long before the arrival of the Normans.
+The round-tower on site is the only visible, above-ground monastic remnant, and it's about 1000 years old.

 The political-economic importance of Kilkenny grew after the arrival of Anglo-Normans in southeast Ireland in A.D.
-1169, and it soon attained the seat of ecclesiastical power within the diocese of Ossory*
+1169, and their town here soon attained the seat of ecclesiastical power within the diocese of Ossory*

 Saint Canice himself, from whose Gaelic name derives the English-language "Kilkenny," established a monastery in Aghaboe, in the north of Ossory at about A.D.
 580. (He probably also established the monastery here on the site of St. Canice's Cathedral.)
 The Synod of Rathbreasail, around A.D.
 1100, moved the episcopal see from Sier Kieran to the monastical settlement there at Aghaboe.